jadonner/jadonner/README.md

 - 👋 Hi, I’m Josh
-- 🌱 I'm currently studying Computer Science at the University at Buffalo, NY
+- 🌱 I'm a graduate in Computer Science and Math from the University at Buffalo, NY
 - 👨‍💼 Seeking any sort of workforce experience to build my career

 <!---